safespring/docs/content/backup/automation/cli-tool.md

 ===================

-If you need to automate management of backup nodes, there is an easy-to-use command line tool called [cloutility-api-client](https://github.com/safespring-community/cloutility-api-client) that you can use.
+If you need to automate management of backup nodes, there is an easy-to-use command line tool called <a href="https://github.com/safespring-community/cloutility-api-client" target="_blank">cloutility-api-client</a> that you can use.

 **Features:**